 GCSE

 Pupils not opting to take Triple Award Science sit their GCSE Science examinations at the end of Year 11.
-Each assessment can be taken at foundation or higher tier in any combination depending on ability.
-Generally, most pupils enter the higher level papers while the lower sets are judged on an individual basis based on consultation with parents.
+Each assessment can be taken at foundation or higher tier depending on ability.
+Generally, most pupils enter the higher tier papers while the lower sets are judged on an individual basis in consultation with parents.

 Those pupils that did opt to study Triple Science work towards separate GCSEs in each of Physics, Chemistry and Biology with exams taken at the end of Year 11.
 Again, pupils are entered for the examination most appropriate for them to allow them to access their highest possible grade.